-- the natural topographical features of the site; a. - short and long-term slope stability; b. - soft or compressible foundation soils; C. - d. reactive soils: - low density or potentially collapsing soils; e. - f. existing fill and soil contamination that may exist on-site; - the stability and maintenance of steep rock slopes g. and batters: - h. excavation (cut) and fill and impacts on the amenity of adjoining lots (e.g. residential).
+- b. short and long-term slope stability; - soft or compressible foundation soils; C. - d. reactive soils: - e. low density or potentially collapsing soils; - existing fill and soil contamination that may exist f. - the stability and maintenance of steep rock slopes g. and batters; - h. excavation (cut) and fill and impacts on the amenity of adjoining lots (e.g. residential).